 The patent tells us that site quality scores can impact rankings of pages from those sites, according to the patent:

-Obtain baseline site quality scores for a number of previously-scored sites.
+Obtain baseline site quality scores for several previously-scored sites.
 The baseline site quality scores are scores used by the system, e.g., by a ranking engine of the system, as signals, among other signals, to rank search results.
-In some implementations, the baseline scores are determined by a backend process that may be expensive in terms of time or computing resources, or by a process that may not be applicable to all sites.
+In some implementations, the baseline scores are determined by a backend process that may be expensive in terms of time or computing resources, or by a process that may not apply to all sites.
 For these or other reasons, baseline site quality scores are not available for all sites.

 I’ve written a few posts about patents involving quality scores for organic SEO: